sijuswamy/B-Data-Analytics-Workshop-/Session Threads.md

 - familiarize popular opensource tools for Data Analytics
 - Create a flexible document creation mechanism that supports daily academic business
-- learn basics of data analytics using R programming
+- learn basics of data analytics using R programing
 - create an exploratory article on Fault Detection in energy distribution

 ## Objectives of the Hands-on session

 - To Develop $\color{red}{\text{Actionable insights}}$ through data analytics

-- To transform programming skill to process automation skill
+- To transform programing skill to process automation skill

 ## Outline of the session